vigneshk01/Telecom-Churn-Case-Study/problem-statement.md

 There are various ways to define churn, such as:

-###### Revenue-based churn:
+##### Revenue-based churn

-- Customers who have not utilised any revenue-generating facilities such as mobile internet, outgoing calls, SMS etc. over a given period of time.
+* Customers who have not utilised any revenue-generating facilities such as mobile internet, outgoing calls, SMS etc. over a given period of time.
 One could also use aggregate metrics such as ‘customers who have generated less than INR 4 per month in total/average/median revenue’.

-- The main shortcoming of this definition is that there are customers who only receive calls/SMSes from their wage-earning counterparts, i.e. they don’t generate revenue but use the services.
+* The main shortcoming of this definition is that there are customers who only receive calls/SMSes from their wage-earning counterparts, i.e. they don’t generate revenue but use the services.
 For example, many users in rural areas only receive calls from their wage-earning siblings in urban areas.

-###### Usage-based churn:
+##### Usage-based churn

-- Customers who have not done any usage, either incoming or outgoing - in terms of calls, internet etc. over a period of time.
+* Customers who have not done any usage, either incoming or outgoing - in terms of calls, internet etc. over a period of time.

-- A potential shortcoming of this definition is that when the customer has stopped using the services for a while, it may be too late to take any corrective actions to retain them.
+* A potential shortcoming of this definition is that when the customer has stopped using the services for a while, it may be too late to take any corrective actions to retain them.
 For e.g., if you define churn based on a ‘two-months zero usage’ period, predicting churn could be useless since by that time the customer would have already switched to another operator.

-- In this project, you will use the usage-based definition to define churn.
+* In this project, you will use the usage-based definition to define churn.

-###### High-value churn
+##### High-value churn

-- In the Indian and the Southeast Asian market, approximately 80% of revenue comes from the top 20% customers (called high-value customers).
+* In the Indian and the Southeast Asian market, approximately 80% of revenue comes from the top 20% customers (called high-value customers).
 Thus, if we can reduce churn of the high-value customers, we will be able to reduce significant revenue leakage.

-- In this project, you will define high-value customers based on a certain metric (mentioned later below) and predict churn only on high-value customers.
+* In this project, you will define high-value customers based on a certain metric (mentioned later below) and predict churn only on high-value customers.

 ### Understanding the business objective and the data

-- The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
+* The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
 The months are encoded as 6, 7, 8 and 9, respectively.

-- The business objective is to predict the churn in the last (i.e. the ninth) month using the data (features) from the first three months.
+* The business objective is to predict the churn in the last (i.e. the ninth) month using the data (features) from the first three months.
 To do this task well, understanding the typical customer behaviour during churn will be helpful.

 ### Understanding customer behaviour during churn